DynamoDS/RefineryPrimer/04-sample-workflows/04-04_structural-workflows/README.md

 Coming Soon!

 Do you have generative structural workflows already?
-This Primer is open-source, so please read [how you can get involved and contribute](https://refineryprimer.dynamobim.org/#open-source) or drop us a line.
+This Primer is open-source, so please read [how you can get involved and contribute](https://refineryprimer.dynamobim.org/#open-source) or drop us a line at refineryfeedback@autodesk.com.